KiyaniBamba/Sprint-Challenge--Hash-BC/README.md

 ## Interview Questions

 Explain in detail the workings of a dynamic array:

 * What is the runtime complexity to access an array, add or remove from the front, and add or remove from the back?

+The time complexity is linear, O(n).

 * What is the worse case scenario if you try to extend the storage size of a dynamic array?

+It's not possible to change the size of the array.
+But, we can create a new array that's larger, copy the values we want to keep, transfer them into the new array and delete the original array.
+The array is dynamically modified at runtime.
+Dynamic array are costly in term of time complexity.

-Explain how a blockchain is structured.
+* Explain how a blockchain is structured.
 What are the blocks, what is the chain?
 How is the data organized?

+A blockchain is composed of two vital data structure: pointers and linked list.
+Each linkes list is a block and the chain is a sequence of blocks in a specific order.

-Explain how proof of work functions.
+* Explain how proof of work functions.
 How does it operate.
 How does this protect the chain from attack.
 What kind of attack is possible?

 ## Project Set Up